jtmurphyjr/fluffy-pancake/README.md

 - Run the playbook, and navigate to Kibana (http://13.73.99.133/app/kibana#/home) to check that the installation worked as expected.
 - _Which file is the playbook? filebeat-playbook.yml
 - _Where do you copy it? /etc/ansible/
-- _Which file do you update to make Ansible run the playbook on a specific machine?/etc/ansible/hosts
+- _Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts
 - _How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 2 separate groups: webservers (IPs of VMs where Filebeat is installed) & elkservers (IP of the VM where elk is installed)
-- _Which URL do you navigate to in order to check that the ELK server is running? http://13.73.99.133:5601/ _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- _Which URL do you navigate to in order to check that the ELK server is running? http://13.73.99.133:5601/